 Call +44 (0) 208 133 2545

 Data Protection Compliance is the need to comply with legal requirements regarding data processes.
-Currently the EU follows the requirements of the Data Protection Directive 95/46/EC that protects individuals regarding the processing of personal data and its free movement.
+Prior to the GDPR, the EU followed the requirements of the Data Protection Directive 95/46/EC that protects individuals regarding the processing of personal data and its free movement.
 The Data Protection Act 1998 was enacted to bring the Directive requirements into British law.
 The Act concerns personal data, which is any data that can be used to identify a living individual.
 The legal requirements include the need for personal data to be processed fairly and lawfully, to be accurate and up-to-date, to have measures in place against accidental loss or destruction and for personal data only to be transferred to countries with adequate levels of data protection in place.

 The Data Protection Directive was adopted in 1995 and applies to all EU Member States.
 Countries had the scope to introduce the requirements into their own laws, which led to some differences between countries.
 In the UK, the Data Protection Act 1998 replaced earlier legislation such as the Data Protection Act 1984.

-The GDPR will apply to all companies that offer goods or services to, or monitor the behaviour of EU citizens.
+The GDPR applies to all companies that offer goods or services to, or monitor the behaviour of EU citizens.
 It applies to all organisations established in the EU, and also to companies based outside of the EU if they have EU citizens as customers.
 Although the UK is planning to leave the EU, UK companies will still need to comply with the GDPR because of the cross-over period after the GDPR is in force and before the UK exits the EU.
 Another reason for UK companies to comply is that many will continue to have EU citizens as customers following Brexit.